By Doung Jahangeer and Rosa Menkman.

 The first movie I made was high contrasted red and black, but it did not print nicely on the brick building :: the red light did not reflect at all, and the text was not readable because of the 3d surface.
 In fact in further testing it became clear that only few colors reflected and only hard shaped edges and abstract images were recognizable - the photos were unfortunately unusable.
 This is why I changed the pace and build up of the video - more basic, simple with contrasts in colors and speed.

 the result is a very basic video, that did work well on the building. the soundtrack based on Goto80s MCMCMC made it perfect.
-The
+The video is centered around the idea that we can choose and create our own vanishing lines.

 Video documentation will be added soon.